Dubai's Traffic Roundabouts

 After Sheikh Rashid's death, his Beach Palace became a Museum commemorating the founding of the UAE.
 The roundabout was removed some time later.

 A Roundabout existed where the Fish Roundabout is now since early 1960s.
 No indicated date as to when the Fish Sculpture was placed on this roundabout but the Sculptor is identified as an Iranian Artist - Mr Mir Ismiali.
-He apparently also produced sculptures for roundabouts in France but no records or examples of his work found.
+He apparently studied for a Doctorate in Architecture in France and produced sculptures for roundabouts in France.
+There are no records or surviving examples of his work other than the Fish Roundabout.